radical-lab/radical-lab.github.io/README.md

 	* [ ] a building that people can walk into, walk down the (rotating) hallway, to the door they walked in through, but told it's the matrix; if you die `/itg|igl/`, you die irl
 		* they can have a protective suit for the pockets of harmful holowaves; temporal anomalies #mr_bean_vr
 		* ¿maybe have a (bungie) nitrox tether?
-		* casino betting; what will you see when you open the other door? (ugly) "betty" will provide "customer service" (happy ending)
+		* casino betting; what will you see when you open the other door? (ugly) "betty" will provide "customer service" (happy ending); betty can have a shiny \H on her forehead so the gamblers know she is a smoke-mechanical lighty-light undulating holographical projection so they don't touch her time dilating "hotness", and she can wear mutated vampire glitter-girl makeup, and no genitalia, and a third undulating /boobie|nipple/, and a gañjā fish bowl bubble bobble over her head (covid-19 sho; safety first, and get the job done (in time; deliberate ambiguity to further reduce productivity, and thereby `rm ambiguity` which establishes a time loop just to erase it in)), ugly betty must also have big openbci ferengi lobes, and maybe an openbci trunk, and maybe even magical unicorn tusks that holȯght up, and an openbci back tail that can reach her trunk in 4D, and openbci playboy bunny ears, and bootyfull soulless eyes, and have a luck of the irish accent, and winners dump a load of smeg on her head (cold doodle bukkake), and she can have openbci chicken wings, and she will be nude to support the topless movement (or topfree, but less is more than more; √pseudocut.pl), and losers must wear \H tilaka whilst /chanting|singing/ happy bettys' name (actress + goddess = this is going to look so good on the old cv), and winners can use jedi mind tricks to control her openbci ∵ winners rebel against the system,..
 		* `/run|sprint|race(condition)?/` through a gañjā forest? you must sign a death, and injury waiver ∵ if you disturb gañjā; the sprinklers will disperse, and the drones will descend
 		* there's only two opposable doors (in the shape of thumbs?)
 		* this is similar to the shipping container, and tentacle toke, and satellite maze; moving `/walls|floors|ceilings/`,.. #asian_e0l #alien_abduction #i_am_sure_i_`mv brain computer`_before…